Birmingham, the home of metal, honors Ozzy Osbourne as hearse passes through

-BIRMINGHAM, England (AP) — The "home of metal" is honoring one of its most cherished sons.
+BIRMINGHAM, England (AP) — Ozzy Osbourne returned to the “home of metal” for the last time on Wednesday as an emotional Birmingham honored one of its most cherished sons.

-The hearse carrying Osbourne, who died last Tuesday at the age of 76, was making its way down Broad Street, the city's major thoroughfare, to the Black Sabbath bench, which was unveiled on the Broad Street canal bridge in 2019.
+The hearse carrying Osbourne, who died last Tuesday at the age of 76, went down Broad Street, one of the city’s major thoroughfare, to the Black Sabbath bench, which was unveiled on the Broad Street canal bridge in 2019.

 Long-time fan Antony Hunt said it has been an “emotional” day and that he wanted to be in the city to pay his respects.